marcusgia2505/classEx_doc/docs/Programming.rst

 	The amount you keep is <span id="keep">--</span>.

-Then add a little javascript program which is executed when you change the input field.
+Then add a little JavaScript program which is executed when you change the input field.

 .. code:: javascript

 	$("#field1").keyup(function() {
-		/* javascript takes the input as string which has to be parsed to Integer or Float to make calculations with */ let send = parseInt($(this).val());
+		/* JavaScript takes the input as a string, which has to be parsed toan  Integer or Float to make calculations with */ let send = parseInt($(this).val());
   		let keep = 10 - send;